 - The transfer/donation of University archives will follow agreed accession procedures.
 All such transfers/donations will be fully documented.

 - Regular stock reviews are undertaken to ensure the collections remain relevant to University teaching, learning and research activities.
 Faculties review their subscriptions portfolio on an annual basis to ensure they continue to meet their teaching, learning and research needs and deliver value for money.

 - Damaged, missing or lost items of stock which have a continued usage will be rebound or replaced, where funds permit.
 Digitisation may be used for some elements of the collection, to conserve originals and to extend access to their contents.

-- The Library will ensure that Archives and Special Collections in all formats, both hard-copy and digital, are stored appropriately to ensure their security and long-term preservation.
+- The Library will ensure that archives and special collections in all formats, both physical and digital, are stored appropriately to ensure their security and long-term preservation.